 SmartBen encrypts all data on its network of servers in addition to external offsite database backups using strong 256-bit encryption.
 Hard drive encryption, as well as an encrypted email system, is maintained on all desktop and laptop systems to meet the highest security and HIPAA standards.
 Each of these elements combines to form the highest level of security, while providing our customers with ease of system use.

 SmartBen’s system and data facilities have successfully completed third-party security examinations relating to security and data privacy.
-The Statement on Standards for Attestation Engagements (SSAE) No. 16: Reporting on Controls at a Service Organization has replaced SAS-70 Type II examinations as the authoritative standard for reporting on service organizations.
+The Statement on Standards for Attestation Engagements (SSAE) No. 18.
 An independent third-party auditor conducts an SSAE examination yearly to address all security protocols, including physical and environmental safeguards for data centers, data availability and integrity procedures, change management procedures and logical security procedures.

 The above audits are widely recognized as industry standards, representing that a service organization has undergone a thorough evaluation of their control activities.
 Specifically, these audits focus on protocols related to financial statements, data security and operational controls.
 A Type II report includes a system description, as well as detailed testing of the design and operating effectiveness of an organization’s controls.
 In other words, we subject our entire operation to the highest level scrutiny from an independent examiner in order to verify that we are meeting the standards we claim to meet.